bushstas/classy-loader/README.md

 ### Background image style shortcuts

-You need to define source directories of images with these directives
+You need to define source directories of images with these directives.
-Defined few sources if you need just duplicate lines with different paths to folders (not files)
+Define few sources if you need just duplicate lines with different paths to folders (not files)

 ```scss
 .with.image.source '../../assets/images/';